DevrelSpace/Devrel-Notebook/Devrel-Management/README.md

   * Number of members who upgraded to paying accounts
   * Number who joined 6 months ago and are still active

-Not everything you can measure, should be measured.
-Don’t be a data puker, be a data analyst.
-Be laser focused on the things that matter & provide actionable insights

 **Developer Experience Metrics**
   * **Quality**: Net Promoter Score
   * **Quantity**: Program Members